snapdensing/CoE111/README.md

 The following scripts can be used to verify the functionality of your design.
 It uses a serial interface through a USB device.
 All scripts should be run using Python 3.
 This can be invoked in the lab workstations using the python3.6 command.

+These scripts are meant to be run on the Microlab workstations for verification.
+Each workstation has already been set-up with the necessary FPGA pins connected to a UART to USB interface in the host workstation.

+UART to USB interface is found in /dev/ttyUSB0 by default.
+If you are having trouble connecting to the device (e.g. /dev/ttyUSB0 device not found), feel free to contact me.

 ## Test 1: Listen for UART transmissions

 Test 1 loops serial reads from the USB serial terminal.
 The script is `uart_listen.py`.
 Invoke the script using a terminal: